Jeshikha/console-finances/README.md

-### Console Finances Analysis
+# Console Finances Analysis

 ## Overview
 Console Finances Analysis is a JavaScript project that I have created to analyse financial records and to calculate various metrics such as total profits/losses, average changes, and identifying the greatest increases and decreases in profits over a given period.
 This project focuses on applying fundamental JavaScript concepts to real-world scenarios.
 Through this project, I gained hands-on experience in working with arrays, loops, conditionals, and string manipulation.
 The challenges encountered during the project enhanced my problem-solving skills and deepened my understanding of JavaScript concepts.

 ## Tools Used
-VS Code HTML, JavaScript: Used to manipulate and analyze the provided financial dataset.
+* VS Code: Used to manipulate and analyse the provided financial dataset through JavaScript and HTML.
-Git and GitHub: Version control and collaboration platform for managing the project.
+* Git and GitHub: Version control and collaboration platform for managing the project.

 ## Project Details
-Dataset Analysis
+### Dataset Analysis
 The financial dataset consists of arrays with two fields: Date and Profit/Losses.
 The following analyses are performed on the dataset: